|

 Thoracic Bioimpedance Devices

-Multiple thoracic impedance measurement devices that do not require invasive placement have been approved by the FDA through the 510(k) process.
+Multiple thoracic impedance measurement devices that do not require invasive placement have been cleared for marketing by the FDA through the 510(k) process.
 The FDA determined that this device was substantially equivalent to existing devices used for peripheral blood flow monitoring.
 Below is an inexhaustive list of representative devices (FDA product code: DSB).

 Inert Gas Rebreathing Devices